25+ Vegan Thanksgiving Recipes

 - Vegan Lentil Shepherd’s Pie Want a non-traditional main for a more casual feast?
 This stew style (AKA you can’t slice it) shepherd’s pie is the ultimate comfort food.
 Not a real looker but SO good.

 - Lentil Walnut Apple Loaf from Oh She Glows.
-This recipe renewed my faith in lentil loaves.
+This recipe renewed my faith in lentil loaves and inspired my own version in Good For Your Gut.
 If you want a traditional style main, this is a great option.

 Vegan Thanksgiving Desserts